 - AM/FM stereo/6-disc CD changer with Audiophile Sound System with mp3 (with factory sub);

 - Rear Seat DVD Entertainment System

-Each of the four doors houses a 6"x8" speaker, and in some trucks you'll find an enclosure with an 8" sub and an amplifier under the left rear seat.
+Each of the four doors houses a 6" x 8" speaker, and in some trucks you'll find an enclosure with an 8" sub and an amplifier under the left rear seat.
 It's really easy to get into the dash and speaker locations.
-You only have to remove one piece of trim to access the factory radio, and the speaker grilles pry off in the front doors.
-You'll have to remove the door panels to replace the rear door speakers, but it's not difficult.
+You only have to remove one piece of trim to get to the radio, and the speaker grilles pry off in the front doors.
+You'll have to remove panels to replace the rear door speakers, but that's not difficult.

 The F-150 SuperCrew's factory radio (Crutchfield Research Photo)